RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 This is what I get from webflow (except, if you don't count the times when I build custom integrations for it 😅).

-I'm writing blogs since 2011 and I've used tons of different approaches and platforms already(Wordpress, Wix, Jimdo, a public forum and Jekyll on my own server).
+I'm writing blogs since 2011 and I've used tons of different approaches and platforms already(WordPress, Wix, Jimdo, a public forum, and Jekyll on my own server).
 Webflow just gets the best parts of all of them for me at this stage of my technical understanding.
 However, you should not touch it, if you are afraid of learning curves or pricing.
 For no-budget blogs go with a `.github.io` hosting.
-For low learning curves go to Wordpress (but don't tell afterwards that I haven't warned about the off-turn plugin eco system!)
+For low learning curves go to WordPress (but don't tell afterward that I haven't warned about the off-turn plugin ecosystem!)

 There are some more tips in the pipeline on how webflow was useful to my portfolio page, so keep tuned! 📻